A Systematic Literature Review of Spatio-Temporal Graph Neural Network Models for Time Series Forecasting and Classification: Discussion

-A meta-analysis of papers from different areas indicates that some thematic groups have seen more intense research on GNN models than others.
-For instance, the papers in the ``Mobility" and the ``Generic" groups present more complex models than others, this being likely due to the more extensive research conducted in these fields, as also evidenced by the larger number of published papers.
-In contrast, the ``Finance" and ``Health" thematic groups have less papers, and often have only a limited number of benchmarks available for comparison.
-Another notable example is the ``Energy" group, which has a relatively large number of papers, particularly in 2024.
-However, the energy community tends to align more closely with traditional econometrics or non-GNN machine learning models, and the proposed GNN models in this field are generally less complex than those found in other groups.
-This suggests that some fields are currently more prone to the development of innovative and complex models, whereas others require a greater focus on adapting existing models to real-world problems.
-Furthermore, papers in the ``Energy" group often test their models on proprietary dataset, which further complicates the development of models across the entire group.
+Our analysis of papers from different domains indicates that some thematic groups have seen more intense research on GNN models than others.
+For instance, the papers in the \enquote{Mobility} and \enquote{Generic} groups generally present more complex models, likely reflecting the greater research effort in these fields, as evidenced by the larger number of published papers.
+In contrast, the \enquote{Finance} and \enquote{Health} thematic groups have fewer papers and often offer only a limited number of benchmarks for comparison.
+Another notable example is the \enquote{Energy} group, which has a relatively large number of papers, particularly in 2024.
+However, the related community tends to rely more on traditional econometrics or non-GNN machine learning approaches, and the GNN models proposed are generally less complex than those in other domains.
+Moreover, many papers in the \enquote{Energy} thematic group test their models on proprietary datasets, which further complicates model development across the group.
+Overall, this analysis suggests that some fields are more prone to the development of innovative and complex models, whereas others focus on adapting existing models to specific real-world problems.
 Consequently, we expect some form of cross-pollination between the communities, which is likely to reduce these differences over time.
+For readers interested in a more detailed view of how GNN taxonomies evolve across fields and over time, interactive charts are available in the GitHub repository accompanying this paper.

-A final aspect to highlight is the importance of reproducibility and comparability of these studies, which is essential for the advancement of scientific knowledge.
-In some fields, a greater attention to reproducibility can be observed, also thanks to the availability of datasets, a larger number of benchmarks, and more detailed descriptions of the models.
+Another important aspect related to research trends is the focus on reproducibility and comparability of studies, which, more in general, is essential for advancing scientific knowledge.
+Some fields pay greater attention to reproducibility, facilitated by the availability of datasets, a larger number of benchmarks, and more detailed model descriptions.
 Tab.~\ref{t:tabella finale} shows the average number of datasets and benchmark models used, as well as the percentage of papers reporting the source code for each group.